Apdikter/PEDDRIFT/README.md

 In R, `devtools::install_github("Apdikter/PEDDRIFT")`

-## Instructions
+## User Instructions
 * User must supply a dataset containing pedigree information sorted such that all parents precede their progeny.
 For species which need to be at least one year old to have progeny, sorting on year of birth is usually sufficient.
 If not, a topological sort may be required.
 * No animals should have duplicate entries or tags, and each animal specified as a parent should have its own entry.
-The program checks for duplicate entries only for those animals which are parents.
-In this case, or in the case where a specified parent does not have its own entry, a message will be issued and the program will stop after checking the remainder of the pedigree file.

-* The program treats animals with missing parents as those that belong to the base population.
-If an animal has one parent unknown, that parent is treated as a member of the base population.
-In the latter case the program randomly samples one allele from the base population allele frequencies and one from the known parent, in the former case both alleles are sampled from the base population.
+* Animals with missing parents are treated as belonging to the base population, i.e., 'founders.'
+In this case, both alleles are sampled from the base population frequency provided in the  `afreq` argument.

-CONSIDER ALTERING/REMOVING

-The program may be used to analyse actual data, by including genotypes at a locus, or to investigate the divergence required for significance in a proposed study.
-In the latter case assumed base population allele frequencies need to be specified, but no genotypes are required.
-In the former case base population allele frequencies may either be specified or estimates derived from the data may be used.

 ## Acknowledgements
 Principal Scientist **Ken Dodds**, Bioeconomy Science Institute, AgResearch Group
-Principal Scientist **John McEwan**, Bioeconomy Science Institute, AgResearch Group
+Principal Scientist **John McEwan**, Bioeconomy Science Institute, AgResearch Group Summer Intern **Zak Morrison**, Bioeconomy Science Instititute, AgResearch Group